NEW for 2017 Sex It Up: Sex and Romance in Genre Fiction

 Description in a novel can be as dry as bone dust or read like a laundry list.
 But done right, description can draw a reader deeper into a character’s point of view and deeper into the story.
 Using description to achieve deep point of view is one of the most powerful tools an author can use to create stories and characters readers will remember long after the last page is turned.

-Using examples from the presenter’s and other author’s work, attendees will learn how to use description to achieve deep point of view and bring the reader into the head and heart of their characters.
+Using examples from the presenter’s and other author’s work, attendees will learn how to make description work hard by revealing more about your characters and bringing the reader into the head and heart of their characters.
 This is a hands-on, one hour long workshop.
 Come prepared to write!

 Look for the companion novel Making Description Work Hard for You in Beth’s Crafting Unputdownable Fiction series wherever print and ebooks are sold.